Why Schools and Nurseries Need Cyber Security Audits Now More Than Ever

 - Receive budget-conscious solutions – tailored advice that maximises security without straining school budgets

-How often should schools run a cyber security audit?
+How often should schools and settings run a cyber security audit?

 Best practice is to run an ICT Security Audit annually or whenever there are major system changes.
 Regular audits ensure that new risks are identified early and your protection remains up to date with evolving threats.